nipunpruthi/aspire-mini-loan-service/README.md

 | `/api/v1/admin/loan/plans` | get   | get all past and upcoming installment of a loan | ADMIN     |
 | `/api/v1/admin/loan`       | patch | Pay EMI                                         | ADMIN     |

+## Error Codes
+* HttpStatus.FORBIDDEN : 403 -> when customer1 request for loan data of customer 2
+* HttpStatus.NOT_FOUND : 404 -> when loanId doesn't exist
+* HttpStatus.NOT_ACCEPTABLE : 406 -> when loan status is not appropriate

 ## Test Coverage
 Command to run all the tests(20+ tests) : `./gradlew clean test`